muditsingal/LeetCode/README.md

     - `Time complexity: O(n)`
     - `Space complexity: O(1)`
 8. **1732_highest_altitude** has the solution to find the maximum altitude based on incremental altitude changes represented in an array.
 The solution uses a max variable to store the all-time highest altitude and a curr variable that stores the current cumulative altitude.
 The solution contains both C++ and python codes.
 9. **144_preorder_BST** has the solution to perform pre-order traversal of a Binary Search TREE(BST).
-The solution uses a recursion.
+The solution uses recursion.
 The solution contains both C++ and python codes.
+10. **145_postorder_BST** has the solution to perform post-order traversal of a Binary Search TREE(BST).
+The solution uses recursion and contains both C++ and python codes.